A geometric and deep learning reproducible pipeline for monitoring floating anthropogenic debris in urban rivers using in situ cameras: Experimental results

 \subsubsection{Object size prediction with corrections applied}

-For this final experiment, we adopt an end-to-end evaluation of the complete pipeline.
-The YOLOv11-m (Train 6 and 10) models, identify bounding boxes on which a shape correction is applied (Section~\ref{sec:bb_correction}).
-Subsequently, the geometric model estimates the corresponding object sizes, which are further refined using the method described in Section~\ref{sec:size_correction}.
-These results demonstrate how the combined corrections influence the overall estimation in a realistic setting.
-Table \ref{Tab3:yolov11m_train6_pipeline} and \ref{Tab4:yolov11m_train10_pipeline} summarizes the mean absolute error (MAE) and root mean square error (RMSE) obtained for each correction strategy.
-This provides a quantitative comparison of their respective impacts on estimation accuracy.
+For this final step, we adopt an end-to-end evaluation of the complete pipeline applied to the YOLOv11-m model.
+Bounding boxes identified by the model are first subject to a shape correction (Section~\ref{sec:bb_correction}), after which the geometric model estimates the corresponding object sizes, which are further refined using the method described in Section~\ref{sec:size_correction}.
+Table~\ref{Tab4:yolov11m_train10_pipeline} summarises the mean absolute error (MAE) and root mean square error (RMSE) obtained for each correction strategy, providing a quantitative comparison of their respective impacts on estimation accuracy.

-The YOLOv11-m model trained with data leakage (Train 6; Tab.\ref{Tab3:yolov11m_train6_pipeline}) outperforms the leakage-free version (Train 10; Tab.\ref{Tab4:yolov11m_train10_pipeline}) in terms of raw and corrected error metrics.
-For width predictions, Train 6 achieves RMSEs of 1.81 cm (individual correction) and 1.77 cm (pipeline correction) (Tab.\ref{Tab3a:yolov11m_width}), compared to 2.23 cm and 2.14 cm, respectively, for Train 10 (Tab.\ref{Tab4a:leak_free_width}).
-For height predictions, Train 6 achieves RMSEs of 1.83 cm (individual) and 1.86 cm (pipeline) (Tab.\ref{Tab3b:yolov11m_height}), whereas Train 10 achieves 2.18 cm (individual) and 1.68 cm (pipeline) (Tab.\ref{Tab4b:leak_free_height}).
-Overall, corrections appear to be more effective on Train 6.
-However, this is to be expected: the presence of data leakage inflates performance metrics, creating a false impression of generalisation ability.
-Therefore, the metrics from Train 6 are biased, whereas those from Train 10 more accurately reflect the model’s true performance.

-Analyzing YOLOv11-m without data leakage allows us to see how effective each box shape and box dimension correction is and how double correction strategies reduce error.
-The best width (Tab.\ref{Tab4a:leak_free_width}) and height (Tab.\ref{Tab4b:leak_free_height}) predictions are achieved with linear regression applied to the dimension itself (Width: RMSE = 2.23 cm; MAE = 1.71 cm / Height: RMSE = 2.18 cm; MAE = 1.62 cm).
-For combined corrections, the most effective pipeline for width prediction uses polynomial regression for box shape and dimension corrections, yielding an RMSE of 2.14 cm.
-The best MAE (1.65 cm) is obtained using a pipeline that combines simple linear regression for box shape correction and polynomial regression for dimension correction.
-For height prediction, the optimal pipeline applies polynomial regression to box shape correction, followed by linear regression to correct the dimensions, achieving the best RMSE (1.68 cm) and MAE (1.48 cm).

-Overall, geometric-level correction on its one is more efficient of box-level correction only.
-However, double level correction reaches better RMSE and MAE than one level correction.
-For width prediction, the best combination appears to be the correction pipeline with polynomial box shape-level and polynomial box dimension-level.
-For height predictions, however, the more efficient pipeline is the combination of polynomial box shape-level and simple linear box dimension-level correction.